nidhi5tyagi/EI_Doctor-project/README.md

    - Sends the report via email to designated recipients.

 3. **Interactive Dashboard**:
-   - Displays the system's health metrics in an interactive terminal interface using tools like `curses` or `dialog`.
+   - Displays the system's health metrics in an interactive terminal interface using tools like `dialog`.

 ---